dev-pmilinvest/BACnetTest/README.md

     TARGET_DEVICE_IP=192.168.1.200
     ```
    run `hostname -I` to get your Raspberry Pi IPv4
 ### 3.4.
-Running the Service
+Running the Services

 You can refer to [2.
-Running the Service](#2-running-the-service), it's the same setup
+Running the Services](#2-running-the-services), it's the same setup

 ## 4. Upcoming

-Connect to a remote BACnet simulator
+Connect to a remote BACnet simulator (same subnet but different IP)